 Content Description This notebook contains lectures on the works of Aristotle, dictated by Thomas Craufurd, Regent of Philosophy at the University of Edinburgh, and taken down by student George Dalgliesh.
 The lectures cover the third and fourth years of Dalgliesh’s degree, and, besides logic and metaphysics, deal with scientific subjects such as physics, astronomy, and anatomy.
 The notes are embellished with humorous doodles.

-- Student lecture notes 2
+- University of Edinburgh -- student lecture notes 2

 - University of Edinburgh -- students 2

 - Anatomy 1

 - Lectures and Lecturing 1

 - Metaphysics 1